savvaspavlidis/savvaspavlidis.github.io/_posts/2017-02-14-Poor mans Fault Tolerant Oracle Database.md

 This is a project that it will be covered in a series of posts.
 Our server is a standalone, not a VM machine.
 Our servers are build on Linux Operating System (64bit), and specifically Centos 6.X (Redhat clone).

-1. Tntroduction
+1. Introduction
-2. Make the infrastrure for the almost unattended install
+2. Infrastrucure required
 3. Installation of Operating system via kickstart (unattended)
 4. Installation of Database software via response file (unattended)
 5. DRBD configuration
-6. Test the configuration in a simulated massive failure
+6. Simulating a real disaster - Testing fault tolerance
 <p>
 Wait for the posts.
 Be patient, as time is scarce resource.
 <p>